AMI v1.0 — FEBRUARY 2026

 Guiding Principles

 1. Transparency over authority.
 Every score is decomposable into its dimension scores.
-Every dimension score links to evidence.
+Every dimension score links to evidence with cited sources.

 2. Confidence labeling is mandatory.
-No score is presented without a CONFIRMED, INFERRED, or SPECULATIVE tag.
+No score is presented without a verified, inferred, or unverified tag.

 3. Scores can change.
 Indices are versioned.
 When new evidence arrives, scores update.
-The changelog records every change.
+Assessment diffs track every change.

 4. No pay-for-score.
 Sponsorship does not affect index scores.
-Frameworks are scored identically regardless of commercial relationship.
+Systems are scored identically regardless of commercial relationship.

 Confidence Labels

-Every data point and score carries one of three confidence labels:
+Every dimension score and the overall assessment carry one of three confidence labels:

-Based on primary sources: official documentation, published reports, security audits, GitHub repository data, or direct source code inspection.
+Based on primary sources: official documentation, published audits, source code, commit logs, or metrics dashboards.
 Verifiable by third parties.

-Reasonable conclusion drawn from confirmed data + domain expertise.
-Example: inferring enterprise penetration from known partnerships, pricing tiers, and job postings.
+Reasonable conclusion drawn from verified data + domain expertise.
+Example: inferring enterprise maturity from partnerships and pricing tiers.
 Directionally reliable but not directly verified.

 Index 1: Agent Maturity Index (AMI)